-Join Dave Schultze for an in-depth discussion in this video Setting up your perfect studio, part of Rendering Fundamentals with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Setting up your perfect studio, part of Rhino and V-Ray: Rendering.

 Next up, I'm going to share some of my killer studio tips.
 When I say, studio, I mean the entire scene, which includes your geometry, a backdrop, the lighting and the camera.
 Materials may be optionally applied, but this is not critical to understand these techniques.
 I'm going to maximize this prospective view port here.
 And talk about the first tip and that is a beautiful design.
 A lot of people forget that sometimes that can include fill its wherever needed like along these edges.
 Because those are the only way you capture highlights.
 You also want to have details including parting lines, any vents on a product, little details that will give people some sort of suggestion of the scale.

 In my case I've got the bottom of the feet kind of rounded around as opposed to just going straight through the floor.
 It's kind of of an amateur mistake so you want this to look as realistic as possible.
 And that goes down to every detail on it.
 Let's switch back to our earlier view.
 This next tip is kind of nicknamed still life with fruit technique.
 And by that I mean you've never seen a painting with a bowl of one fruit, there's always a group.
 And so looking at this penguin, it's going to be pretty boring.
 Seeing a rendering of him completely by himself, he'll just look lonely.